LeonieNeuhaeuser/website_source/content/talk/WiNS Seminar/index.md

 location: online
 # summary: No higher-order effects without non-linearity.
-abstract: "This talk was given at the Women in Network Science Seminar"
+abstract: "This talk was given at the Women in Network Science Seminar, an interdisciplinary seminar hosted at the University of Washington.
+The talk is about our work on consensus dynamics on hypergraphs, particularly on the effects of non-linearity which is essential for revealing higher-order dynamical effects.
+It also gives an outlook on current work on systematic edge uncertainty in attributed social networks."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.